Keep the Balance OPEN AIR

 How to use it?

 “Keep the Balance OPEN AIR” is best played on site – e.g. during a street or public space transformation project – but can also be played indoors.
 The 80 cm board is placed on the ground, surrounded by up to eight chairs for participants.
 A facilitator introduces the game.
-Players (aged 7+) take turns clockwise with coloured bottles as tokens and share their statements on a chosen topic.
+Players (aged 7+) take turns clockwise with coloured bottles as game pieces and share their statements on a chosen topic.
 The process involves several rounds: understanding the problem, proposing solutions and responding to others’ ideas.
 The facilitator or a player summarises the group’s input and refines the solutions until a consensus is reached.
 The outdoor version is designed to enhance visibility and engagement, making it ideal for promoting dialogue and co-creation in public spaces.